albertllousas/state-monad-with-kotlin/readme.md

 ## Description

-- Have you heard about the state monad?
-- Are you wondering what's that?
-- In which cases should you consider it as an option?

-This repo explores and try to answer these questions around this functional programming pattern using kotlin.
+Have you heard about the state monad?
+This repo implements this functional programming pattern using kotlin and explains the basics of it.

 ## Example using state monad